mattyowl/AIMS-DISCnet-2018/Tutorial.md

 The `setup.py` script is very powerful, and can be made to, e.g., compile and build C extensions from source code.
 It can even handle and install dependencies (via `pip`; https://pypi.org/project/pip/).
-For now, let's just put in the most basic thing we can, which is suitable for a pure python package like Planethunter:
+For now, let's just put in the most basic thing we can, which is suitable for a pure Python package like Planethunter:

 ```python
 # Planethunter install script